billpatrianakos/pisense/README.md

 - Redis (production only for storing sessions)
 - Postgres (production only)
 - NodeJS
-- Python 2 or 3 (the monitor script was written with Python 3 in mind)
+- Python 3
+- Nginx (you can use Apache but your on your own for a config file if you do)

 ## Installation & Deployment

 You'll need to connect the hardware yourself but once you're set up...

-1. Install the Python package for interfacing with the sensor on your Raspberry Pi using the [instructions found here](https://github.com/adafruit/Adafruit_Python_DHT)
+1. __[PRODUCTION ONLY]__ Install the Python package for interfacing with the sensor on your Raspberry Pi using the [instructions found here](https://github.com/adafruit/Adafruit_Python_DHT)
-2. Make sure you have a new Postgres database ready for the application to use __on the server__.
+2. __[PRODUCTION ONLY]__ Make sure you have a new Postgres database ready for the application to use __on the server__.
 SQLite3 is used in development and no Postgres databases are needed there.
 3. __[DEVELOPMENT ONLY]__ Run `npm install -g gulp-cli knex && npm install`
-4.
+4. __[PRODUCTION ONLY]__ Run `npm install -g knex`
+4. Update the following config files: `server/config/application.js`, `system/pisense.conf`, `system/database.ini`
+5. PRODUCTION - Install psycopg